 Location Wyong, New South Wales, Australia

-Modular Bathrooms Built with the Foundations of Operational Excellence
+Modular Bathrooms Built On the Foundations of Operational Excellence

 Interpod was established in response to a market opportunity to design and build customised prefabricated modular bathrooms for multi-story unit developments and hotels.